Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 \end{itemize}

 In \text{Figure \ref{fig:grid-moves-new}}, we show examples of grid moves.

-One can see from these examples that grid moves are just reformulations of Reidemeister moves we considered in previous section, in particular, they keep the equivalence class of the link unchanged.
+One can see from these examples that grid moves are just reformulations of the Reidemeister moves we considered in the previous section; in particular, they keep the equivalence class of the link unchanged.

 \begin{rmk} There are extra moves introduced in \cite{MR3381987}, the so-called switch and cross commutation.
-In our definition, switches are contained in the set of commutation.
-As mentioned there, cross commutation leads to crossing change for planar knot diagram, so it does not preserve the isotopy type in general.
+In our definition, switches are contained in the set of commutations.
+As mentioned there, cross commutation leads to crossing changes on planar knot diagrams, so it does not preserve the isotopy type in general. \end{rmk}

-As mentioned in the survey paper \cite{10.1007/978-3-030-16031-9_17}, the way of connecting base points on the Heegaard diagram is not unique, leading to different torus projections of the same singular link.
-Such a move is called ``disk slide'' there.
-It has nothing to do with our grid homology, but we will fix a way of connecting base points when we construct resolution cubes in \text{Section \ref{Resolution cube}}. \end{rmk}

 Before proving the completeness of these moves, we introduce the concepts of L-formation and preferred diagram mimicking \cite{MR3677933}.